VegaDeftwing/OpGuidesHugoSrc/content/Music/vcv.md

 Also make sure you have Engine→Sample Rate set to something sane.
 I run at 44100 because I like to use CPU heavy modules and make big patches, but if you want a bit better sound VCV does actually benefit quite a bit from oversampling, just be aware setting this higher will absolutely tank performance.

+If you're running Linux and extraordinary unlucky, you might be dealing with a bug that's causing Rack to try to render at like 3000 FPS, which tanks performance and can crash your entire graphics stack to lock up.
+[LibStrangle](https://gitlab.com/torkel104/libstrangle) fixes the problem.

+## How do I interface VCV with other software?

+The most common way you'll see is uning VCV Bridge.
+Unfortunately, Bridge is sorta a pain to get, eats CPU, and just doesn't run well.

+So, your options are:

+* Use VCV Bridge, hope it doesn't crash or eat too much CPU
+* Wait until VCV rack 2.0 drops, and with it the $100 version that works as a VST Plugin
+* You can use [ASIO Link Pro](https://give.academy/downloads/2018/03/03/ODeusASIOLinkPro/) on Windows, or Jack on Linux (which you should be anyway).
+[This video from *VCV Rack Ideas*](https://www.youtube.com/watch?v=e5au-hkvnFA) explains how to setup ASIO Link Pro.
+* Use [VeeSeeVST Rack](https://github.com/bsp2/VeeSeeVSTRack), which is based on a pretty old version of Rack and has limited plugin selection
+* Use something other than VCV entirely, like [Voltage Modular](https://cherryaudio.com/voltage-modular), [Softube Modular](https://www.softube.com/modular), or maybe [Reason Rack](https://www.reasonstudios.com/en/reason/rack-plugin),

+If you want to load VSTs inside of Rack, you'll have to get [VCV Host](https://library.vcvrack.com/VCV-Host/Host), which is not free.
+It's also not perfect about plugin support, but it's still by far the biggest bang for your buck you can add to rack, albeit the UI is a bit clunky at times.

+## How do I interface VCV with Eurorack hardware?

+Pretty much the only way to do it directly is with either the Expert Sleepers ES-8 or ES-9 or with an audio interface that supports ADAT and the ES-3 and ES-6.
+Just like all things eurorack, these are expensive.